Jack Lee

 • Can be noisy (music, phone calls)

 The final 30 km from Lào Cai up to Sapa involves a series of switchbacks on a mountain road.
-If you’re prone to motion sickness, take medication (Dramamine/Bonine) 1–2 hours before departure, sit near the front, and avoid a heavy meal before boarding.
+If you’re prone to motion sickness, take medication (Dramamine or Bonine) 1–2 hours before departure, sit near the front, and avoid a heavy meal before boarding.

 Book Your Sapa Bus Ticket